marnieboyer/dsnd-disaster/README.md

 # Disaster Response Pipeline Project

 Project Summary:
-In this project, I designed a model that puts messages into categories.
+In this project, I designed a classification model that puts messages into categories.
 This is useful for disaster situations in order to route the messages in real-time to get the resources people need.
 The messages can be direct or through social media or news.

+The first model I created (LinearSVC) performed well but after finetuning a logistic regression model scores improved.

+The project also creates a web app with some visualizations.
+The app will take any message typed in by the user and classifies them into any of the 36 categories.

 How to Run: